Code-Institute-Submissions/outerzone/TESTING.md

 #### All Auth
 * Sign Up

+* Login
+    1. Sign Up link appears blue and directs to sign up page.
+    2. Valid user and password details signs user in.
+    3. Invalid combination shows relevant error messages.
+    4. Forgot password directs to forgot password page.

-* Sign In
+* Sign Out

-* Logout
     1. Only those who are logged in are shown Logout link.
     2. Text appears to ask user if they are sure they wish to log out.
     3. The remain signed in button redirects to the home page.
-4. The
+    4. The sign out button signs out the user and redirects them to the home page.
+An alert appears to confirm that user has been signed out.

 ### User Feedback
 ### Problem Solving